sudarshan2401/tp/docs/UserGuide.md

 * Every student must be assigned to a class, i.e. a student should always appear in one of the classes.
 * A default id "A0000000Z" will be assigned to the student.
 * An identical student (ie. all student information are the same) cannot be in more than one class at the same time.
-  * These include the student's name, id, memo, participation, current attendance and total attendance.
+  * These include the student's name, id, memo, participation, current attendance, and total attendance.

 </box>